 If you’ve ever taken a foreign language course, teachers and professors implore students not to use Google Translate as a tool for completing assignments.
 Still, many students go ahead and put their English essays into the online machine in order to get their nicely translated Spanish essay out to turn in to the teacher.
 The only problem is that most teachers can tell when a student has used an online translator like Google Translate since more often than not, the translation is inaccurate and ungrammatical.
-If Google Translate poses a problem in education, how much more of a problem is it for professionals working across languages and cultures, and what are the pros and cons of Google translate vs. professional translation?
+If Google Translate poses a problem in education, how much more of a problem is it for professionals working across languages and cultures, and what are the pros and cons of Google translate vs. professional translation services?

 The Pros and Cons of Google Translate in the Professional World of Translation

 The pros and cons of Google translate not only impact professional translators in the language service industry, but rather anyone who chooses to use it as a translation tool.
 Certainly, online public access to a free, quick, and relatively accurate translation method represents significant progress in translation technology.
 But when one directly compares translation quality and accuracy using Google Translate with that of an experienced human translator, there is no real comparison.